Kelley Beaucar Vlahos is the executive editor of The American Conservative magazine

 Her experience there took her from town and city government and budgets to state

-supreme court cases, the Connecticut General Assembly, crime, cops, education, healthcare, economic development, local and
+supreme court cases, the Connecticut General Assembly, crime, education, economic development, local and state elections,

-capital in 1999, Vlahos took reporting jobs on both sides of the ideological spectrum, writing mainly about healthcare, families
+1999, Vlahos took reporting jobs on both sides of the ideological spectrum, writing mainly about healthcare, families and

 .
 She then shifted to covering Capitol Hill and national politics – including the 2000 Presidential election –